DFE-Digital/fh-family-experience-design-history/app/posts/2022-11-10-evolving-categories.md

 ---
-  title: Using Annex F as a base
+  title: Evolving Categories
   description: Add a description
   date: 2022-11-10
 ---
+### Using Annex F as a base
 [Annex F](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1096773/Annex_F_-_family_hub_service_expectations.pdf) lists the core services DfE expects local authorities to deliver through their family hubs.
 It also sets out the minimum expectations of the services that are not receiving additional investment through this programme.